“Wherever I wander, wherever I rove, the hills of the Highlands forever I love.”robert burns

 The guides and tools below helped build that excitement and made for the perfect trip.
 Scotland was part of our British Isles and Ireland trip.
 There is never enough time to do Scotland justice.
 It’s beauty, and people will capture every corner of your soul.
 Making every moment count is essential.
 The resources below served us well.

 Full disclosure, we are huge Rick Steve’s fans; it will be rare not to recommend one of his wonderful guides.
 It is obvious his love for Scotland, and he provides wonderful guidance.
 We love his travel style and perspective.
-His off-the-beaten-path approach, together with his independent travel philosophy, matches well with how we travel.
+His off-the-beaten-path approach and his independent travel philosophy match well with how we travel.
 The guides never disappoint.
 This book made the cut into our suitcase and was a fantastic resource.
 Find this must-have Scotland travel guide here.